fatiando/rockhound/examples/README.txt

 Models and Datasets
 ===================

-These are the currently avaialbe models/datasets:
+These are the currently available models/datasets: